 - How would we know if a loss occurred?

 - What incentives exist to report a loss?

 - Does any employee have the ability to hide a loss?

 - When were employees/contractors last trained on ITAD processes and procedures?

 - How would our ITAD program be viewed under direct examination?

 Retired IT assets are gone but not forgotten.
-Without defensible IT disposal, ITAD is a liability.
+Without defensible disposition, ITAD is a liability.
 Easily-discoverable information about ITAD can create enormous exposure for unprepared organizations.

-For help assessing the risks associated with your existing IT asset disposition program, contact Retire-IT.
+Contact Retire-IT to help assess the risks associated with your existing IT asset disposition program.